(720 ILCS 5/36-3)

 consenting party or privy thereto.

-(b) No vessel, vehicle, or aircraft shall be forfeited under the
+(b) No vessel or watercraft, vehicle, or aircraft shall be forfeited under the

-provisions of Section 36-2 by reason of any act or omission established by
+provisions of Section 36-2 of this Article by reason of any act or omission committed or omitted by any person other

-than such owner while such vessel, vehicle, or aircraft was unlawfully in
+than such owner while such vessel or watercraft, vehicle, or aircraft was unlawfully in

 the possession of a person who acquired possession thereof in violation of